praekelt/handbook/_posts/2015-07-24-Team Overviews.md

 **Where? **

 Their time is booked by Lisa on a schedule.
 A PO is required in order to confirm the booking.

-We are on [Slack](https://praekelt.slack.com/messages/strat-org/): strat-org
+Join our conversations on [Slack](https://praekelt.slack.com/messages/strat-org/): strat-org

 They are also often flitting around the world, visiting the areas that our platforms are being used the most.